Krollbotid/GIM_srw_fifth_term/readme.md

-I can't install libjpeg on windows.
-Use linux
+jpeg-9e is a libjpeg-library folder.
+I didn't managed to correctly install or connect it to actual project, so chose to install libriry on Fedora VM and compile and run project inside VM.